-Classroom time is a precious commodity: so many minutes for settling in, writing poetry or solving math problems, scanning the chemistry text, or discussing an ethical dilemma.
+Classroom human time is a precious commodity: so many minutes for settling in, writing poetry or solving math problems, scanning the chemistry text, or discussing an ethical dilemma.

 When exactly is the computer the perfect tool for learning?